moumen-soliman/careers/senior-javascript-fullstack-engineer.md

 - You constantly enhancing of your skills, workflows and impact while mobilizing your teammates and teams to do the same.
 - You give respect, patience and empathy for every interaction/relation with coworkers and the community.

-#### Nice to haves

-- You have created and maintained a non-trivial amount code that is deployed to production.
-- You have shipped products and features that customers love to use.
-- You have experience working on developer tools.
-- You have experience mentoring and teaching other engineers.

-### Location
+### Work location

 Our team is working from our office in Dubai, UAE.

 ### Compensation and benefits

-we strive to create the best possible conditions for our employees.
-Whether as an apprentice or experienced specialist, man or woman, single or with children, with or without disability – we provide you with the opportunity to reach your full potential.
-We offer programmes to promote your health, skills and career development.
+we strive to create the best possible environment and conditions for our employees. we provide you with the opportunity to reach your full potential.
+We offer programmes to promote your health, happiness, skills, productivity and career development.

 - Competitive salary with performance-based bonus opportunities.
 - Single and Family Health Insurance plans.